oferei/json-gate/README.md

 * It may optionaly have a property named _maxResults_, which should be an integer with a maximum value of 20
 * If _maxResults_ is missing, it will be generated with a value of 10

+JSON Schema properties can be nested: objects and arrays include other attributes, which may be objects and arrays.
+Notice that objects properties are unordered, whereas array items are ordered.

 See Attributes section below to learn about more possibilities.

-JSON Schema has recursive capabilities.
-Objects and arrays include other attributes, which may be objects and arrays.
-Notice that objects properties are unordered, whereas array items are ordered.

 ## Attributes